 TV with VCR/DVD/satellite.
 Cabin sleeps eight comfortably.
 Windows on three sides open to views of the lake, and on the fourth side to a view of the woods.

-Cabin rents for $150 per night (weekdays, 2-night minimum) or $170 per night (weekends, holidays) for two persons, and $10 for each additional person;
+Cabin rents for $200 per night (two-night minimum) for two persons, and $10 for each additional person;

-or $1,000 to $1,300 per week based on the number of people.
-Please inquire regarding OFF SEASON RATES.
+with a 20% discount for stays of seven nights or more.
+Please inquire regarding OFF SEASON RATES from October 1 to May 15.
 Cabin sleeps eight comfortably.
 Payment is by check or cash.

 Please contact Burt Butler, Cabin Owner.

 Smoking is permitted outdoors only.
 No pets except by special arrangement; please inquire of the owner.